ncform/ncform/CONFIG.md

 Is used to identify whether the value of the form is dirty (ie modified)

-The usual usage scenario is to use this value to determine if the submit button is available.
+The common use case is to determine if the submit button is available.

 ```
 // Demo code